Hachikoi-the-creator/E-commerce/README.md

 - After installing sanity, cd into the project and run `sanity start`
 - create a new schema inside `/schema`, then import all hte new schemas into `schema.js`
 - Create all needed components and use an `index.js` fil to export them all
-- Hook up sanity client, copy all the params required from `$ sanity manage`
+- Hook up sanity client, copy all the params required from `$ sanity manage`, and update components whit dynamic data from SanityDB
   - use `getServerSideProps` to fetch the data